JohnWeisz/TypedJSON/readme.md

  2. Snap `@JsonMember` on properties to mark them for serialization,
    - Pass a configuration object containing a `type` setting to specify property type, or
    - Install [reflect-metadata](https://github.com/rbuckton/ReflectDecorators) to auto-determine property type (recommended),
- 3. Let `TypedJSON` consume your instances and classes as shown above.
+ 3. Compile and let `TypedJSON` consume your instances and classes as shown above

 A NuGet package for the `.ts` source is underway.
 An optimized, single-file distribution is coming soon as well.